A non-iterative formula for straightening fillings of Young diagrams: Introduction

-\end{theorem:mainTheoremStr1In} Thus straightening a filling becomes a two step process, first computing the $D$-basis associated to the shape and content, and second computing at most $\kostka{\lambda}{z}$ rearrangement coefficients.
-Even better, the $D$-basis computation only depends on the shape and content, and hence straightening multiple fillings of the same shape and content is extremely computationally efficient.
-It is worth noting here that while the above theorem gives a closed formula for straightening a filling, it is not non-iterative - the iteration is merely hidden in the computation of the $D$-basis.
-We will however use this formula to get a truly closed, non-iterative formula.
+Straightening a filling using Theorem~\ref{theorem:mainTheoremStr1In} is a two step process.
+The first step is computing the $D$-basis associated to the shape and content, and the second is computing at most $\kostka{\lambda}{z}$ rearrangement coefficients.
+Even better, the $D$-basis computation only depends on the shape and content, and hence straightening multiple fillings of the same shape and content is computationally efficient.

-Proving Theorem \ref{theorem:mainTheoremStr1In} reduces to proving Proposition \ref{proposition:mainStraighten}, which states that if $F=\sum a_i S_i$ in $\mathbb{C}^{\fillcontent{\lambda}{z}} / A(\lambda, z)$, then $\rcf{F}{S_j}=\sum a_i \rcf{S_i}{S_j}$ for all semistandard tableau $S_j \in \stdcontent{\lambda}{z}$.
-The majority of Section \ref{sec:RCoeff} is devoted to developing the results necessary to prove this proposition.
-When the filling $F$ is rewritten as $\sum a_i S_i$ in the factor space it is done using the relations in $A(\lambda, z)$.
-Thus the goal is to show that if we take the rearrangement coefficient of each of the terms in a generator of $A(\lambda, z)$ with respect to a fixed $S_j \in \stdcontent{\lambda}{z}$, then their sum is zero.
-This is done in Lemma \ref{lemma:columnOrderRCoeff} and Theorem \ref{theorem:rCoeffPluckerGeneral}; Proposition \ref{proposition:mainStraighten} follows by a simple induction on the number of relations needed to rewrite $F$ as a sum of semistandard tableau.